KatieClarinet/100DaysOfCode/README.md

 - replace an item at a specific position/index within an array
 - remove an item at a specific position/index within an array
 - update a specific value in an object

+**Day 48**

+The hackathon task today was to create a To Do List app using React.
+In short: my pair didn't have much luck with this.
+We got so stuck on how to start that we ended up using a tutorial for guidance.
+In hindsight, this was a bad idea as we ended up following it and just copying the code without understanding it.
+I want to take the time to really study React and try this again sometime.

+**Day 49**

+Spent a few hours today reading the React docs and writing up notes.

+**Day 50**

+I continued studying the React docs today and made a start on weekend recap tasks:
+- I created a blog post with the following structure (title, author, datePosted, content, imageUrl)
+- I added a hard coded comment section

+I then went back to the hackathon from Friday (To Do List) and read up some more on how to approach this.
+I created an input box and a button but didn't get them linked up yet!
+I need to work out how to get the user input to display on screen

+**Day 51**

+First day of our second week learning React.
+We covered some more complex topics this afternoon:
+- useEffect (which I understand is a last resort that should only be used if event handlers aren't appropriate)
+- cleanup and when to use it

+This evening I've been studying props in more detail.
+I've had some issues understanding the relationship between child and parent components and how props are passed so have been studying examples.